 - Wimbledon also announced a 5% increase in the total prize money pool taking it to £31.6 million ($40.79m).
 Mens and women singles winners will get massive £2.2m million this year.
 Wimbledon lost the most lucrative grand slam title after brexit caused massive drop in GBP.

-- US Open tennis championship became the most lucrative grand slam as authorities announced another 10% increase in total prize money pool for US Open 2016.
-The total pool now stands at $46.3 million where winners of both mens and singles event will pocket record breaking $3.5 million each.
-For 2017 event Another 10% increase is expected which will make US Open outright most lucrative tennis grand slam with $50 million in prize money pool.
+- US Open tennis championship became the most lucrative grand slam as authorities announced another 10% increase in total prize money pool for US Open 2017.
+The total pool now stands at $50.4 million where winners of both mens and singles event will pocket record breaking $3.7 million each.

 If we compare all the grand slams prize money pool with current rate of currency conversion, US Open is the highest paying both in terms of total prize money pool and how much the singles winners take home. here is a detailed comparison of all 4 grand slams prize money pool in singles event.